-Q CELLS has filed a request to fix an administrative fine on September 28, 2020 in response to Jinko’s failure to comply with the terms of the Court injunction dated June 16, 2020, which encompasses prohibitions on the manufacture, sale, import and distribution of the products infringing on Q CELLS’ EP ‘689 patent.
+Q CELLS has filed a request to fix an administrative fine on September 28, 2020 in response to Jinko’s presumed failure to comply with the terms of the Court injunction dated June 16, 2020, which encompasses prohibitions on the manufacture, sale, import and distribution of the products infringing on Q CELLS’ EP ‘689 patent.

 The Regional Court of Düsseldorf ruled on June 16, 2020 that certain modules from Jinko use the technology covered by the EP’689 patent, thus infringing Q CELLS’ patent.
 This patent protects a unique passivation technology applied in Q.ANTUM – an innovative technology developed by Q CELLS that significantly increases the efficiency of solar cells.

 Pursuant to the Court’s ruling, Q CELLS is granted the right to enforce an injunction against Jinko, including imposing prohibitions on the import and sale of infringing products.
 In addition, Jinko was ordered to recall the infringing products distributed since January 30, 2019 from the distribution channels, and to destroy infringing products in their possession.
 Jinko has appealed against the judgment of the Düsseldorf Regional Court to the Düsseldorf Higher Regional Court.
 The hearing in the appeal proceedings is expected to take place in April 2021.

 Furthermore, Q CELLS will file a claim for damages against Jinko and expand patent litigation in other European jurisdictions, including France and Spain, as soon as practically possible.
 There also remains a possibility that Q CELLS may add other manufacturers as defendants, in addition to Jinko.